100 Notable alumni of

 -

-Jerome Robinson is an American professional basketball player for the Santa Cruz Warriors of the NBA G League.
+Jerome Robinson is an American professional basketball player for Saint-Quentin of the LNB Élite.
 He played college basketball with the Boston College Eagles.
 He was selected by the Los Angeles Clippers in the first round of the 2018 NBA draft with the 13th overall pick.

 -